 WALLEYE FISHING IN PORTLAND OREGON

-You can catch walleye in any season in the Oregon rivers that host them The Columbia, Willamette and Snake rivers near Portland have plentiful populations of this popular, tasty fish, including many 10-pounders and even larger.
+You can catch walleye during any season in the Oregon rivers that host them.
+The Columbia, Willamette and Snake rivers near Portland have plentiful populations of this popular, tasty fish, including many 10-pounders and even larger.

 The Columbia River, especially, is known as one of, if not the best walleye fishing location in the entire country, with walleye not only large in size, but abundant in supply.

 Walleye are called “toothy” because they have prominent canine-looking teeth.
 They also have two separated dorsal fins and opaque eyes, which are assumed to be the reason for their name.
 Their color can vary, but walleye are usually dark brown on top and white underneath.
 They mainly eat small fish and crustaceans, but will eat worms, frogs and snails, among other things.